 How taxes work with a LIRA

-That means your money will be able to grow tax free within the account, but your withdrawals in retirement will be taxed at your income tax bracket.
+That means your money will be able to grow tax-free within the account, but your withdrawals in retirement will be taxed at your income tax bracket.

 Withdrawing from your LIRA